ibm-cloud-docs/mas-ms/security.md

 ## Data Leakage Prevention / Data Loss Prevention (DLP)
 {: #data-leakage-prevention-data-loss-prevention-dlp}

-IBM Cloud Delivery Services does not use DLP monitoring.
+IBM SRE team does not use DLP monitoring.
 Access controls are implemented on all databases restricted to privileged users only.
 Database auditing is enabled and logs are retained for 365 days.
 Customers configure and manage the data their users can view, update and export within the Maximo Application Sutie  applications, as well as determine which of their users is permitted direct read-only access to their database(s).

 IBM purchases Professional Errors and Omissions including cyber risk insurance (see below) for IBM's liability arising out of actual or alleged breach of duty, neglect, error, misstatement, misleading statements or omission committed in the conduct of IBM’s professional services.
 This includes coverage for loss of intangible property, such as customer data, due to IBM’s negligence.
 This coverage is global in scope.